Let us Break it Down

 • We’re not the ones you need to convince!
 Rules are rules.
 45 days means 45 days.
 The beauty (and the difficulty) of clean45 is that we’re not going to babysit you.
 If you want to change, you have to make changes.
 If you drink, you go back to the last day of the previous sprint and continue from there

-Don’t fall into dehydration hell.
-Studies show that not drinking enough water is the number one cause of everything bad in life.
-Which studies, you ask?
-We plead the fifth.
 On a serious note, drinking water is one small thing that everyone can do each day to feel that much better.
 The benefits are as clear as, well, water.
 Benefits like helping oxygen move easier through your body, boosting skin health, regulating internal temperature, maintaining a healthy blood pressure, the list goes on.
-More water = less worries.

 FME (frequently made excuses)